When spring swirls like sweet liquour in the mouth of the poet,

 then that child of nature, Eros,

-is at seeming odds
+is at apparent odds

 Yet the passion of the folk for April pilgrimage,